graysky2/streamzap/README.md

 ```
 * Start lirc using your init system (systemd, openrc, upstart, etc.)

-If the included 00-streamzap.conf does not work for you, consider generating your own with irrecord.
+If the included conf does not work for you, consider generating your own with irrecord.
 ```
-irrecord --device=/dev/lirc0 streamzap
+irrecord --device=/dev/lirc0 streamzap --driver default
 ```
 Follow the included instructions.
 It is doubtful that the actual scancodes have changed, so you can likely just copy that section into the new file.